frank0971/nds4ios/README.md

 4.  then
     <code>git submodule update --init</code>

 5. Open "nds4ios.xcodeproj", connect your device, select it on Xcode and click the "Run" button (or Command + R).
 Don't build it for the iOS Simulator.
+IMPORTANT: Make sure you change your running scheme to Release first.
+Otherwise you will get errors on compile!

 6. Alternatively, run
     <code>xcodebuild -configuration Release</code>